-Defined as any act of violence or intimidation carried out with the intention of furthering a religious, political or any other ideological objective.
+Content in the furtherance of any act of violence or intimidation carried out with the intention of achieving a religious, political, or any other ideological objective.

-BitChute maintains and publishes a Prohibited Entities List that contains entities that BitChute has independently identified and explicitly prohibited on the platform under this guideline.
+BitChute maintains and publishes a Prohibited Entities List of entities that have been independently identified and are explicitly prohibited on the platform under this guideline.
 As this list will evolve over time, we suggest that all users check it regularly.